-Removing a Volume from a Virtual Machine
+Attaching a Volume to a Virtual Machine

 Remove a virtual machine (VM) volume to permanently delete it from the everRun system.
 (You can also detach a volume from the VM but keep it for future use, as described in Detaching a Volume from a Virtual Machine.)